Queatz/Closer/Features.md

      [ ] (MD) Pay button in events that cost $ -> Opens Google Pay Intent [ ] Enter your email to get payed

+     [ ] Web page with events near austin sourced from Closer API [ ] austinsocial.club
+        [ ] Heart it button on events